 Form W-4: Employee's Withholding Allowance Certificate

 Make sure to set up your payroll system!
 There are a variety of payroll service providers that take care of everything for you, from deducting taxes to mailing out checks or setting up direct deposit.
-Shoobx partnered up with Paylocity to take care of all things payroll.
+Fidelity worked with Paylocity to take care of all things payroll.

 Once you have your payroll set up, make sure to add your new employee to it.
 This will ensure they get paid and you won’t need to deal with complicated withholdings calculations.
 Check with your provider on how to set them up for direct deposit (instead of paper checks).